 When deciding to re-pipe your property you could be facing the decision of choosing a PEX pipe or a copper re-pipe.
 PEX pipes and copper pipes have several different advantages that could better serve your individual property.
 Although both do have their disadvantages, it is important for a commercial property owner or HOA manager to research your options before deciding your re-piping material.
 We would like to aid you in your process by giving you a brief list of the advantages and disadvantages of PEX pipes and copper pipes.

-– The flexible material of the PEX pipe allow commercial plumbers to install the pipes easily with less connections.
+– The flexible material of the PEX pipe allows commercial plumbers to install the pipes easily with fewer connections.

 – The plastic material of the pipe is resistant to breaks in chilly weather and has fewer joints, bringing your costs down.

 – PEX pipes can have a pressure balanced system.

 – The material of copper pipes is a more stable material to have in place in the event of a natural disaster.